jdossgollin/F21-CEVE101/README.md

     * What are they key vulnerabilities of the system?
 I.e., under what conditions and decisions does the system perform unacceptably?
 Are these consistent with prior belief?
 1. **Path to implementation:** How will you implement your solutions and measure their performance?
 What actions and data will you need?
 Over what time periods?
 Who will do what?
 How will they be funded?

-As shown in the following figure,[^figcite] this is necessarily an iterative process:
+As shown in the following figure (Keller, Srikrishnan, and Helgeson, _in prep._), this is necessarily an iterative process:

 ![Figure from Keller et al, in process, published without permission](img/keller-et-al-diagram.png)

-[^figcite]: Keller, Srikrishnan, and Hegelson, in prep.
-[^conceptually-possible]: this does not mean it is mathematically or computationally straightforward
-[^case_study]: Don't have anything specific in mind yet, but would like to do something local and water-related.
-Could be floods, urban water systems, rural water systems, etc.

 ## Topics and organization